emdonahue/svec/README.md

 	square MATRIX	Elementwise square
 	subtract MINUEND SUBTRAHEND...
-Subtract one or more SUBTRAHEND matrices from MINUEND sum MATRIX	Sums all elements and returns a constant triangular MATRIX	Converts between lower triangular and square 2D matrices by copying/dropping across the diagonal. vecnorm MATRIX	Eliminates the rightmost dimension of a matrix and computes the Euclidean norms to use as values for the remaining indices vecnormalize MATRIX	Normalizes vectors defined by the first N-1 dimension of MATRIX
+Subtract one or more SUBTRAHEND matrices from MINUEND sum MATRIX	Sums all elements and returns a constant symmetric LOWERTRIANGULAR	Converts a LOWERTRIANGULAR matrix into a symmetric matrix by reflecting the lower half across the diagonal. triangular MATRIX	Converts between lower triangular and square 2D matrices by copying/dropping across the diagonal. vecnorm MATRIX	Eliminates the rightmost dimension of a matrix and computes the Euclidean norms to use as values for the remaining indices vecnormalize MATRIX	Normalizes vectors defined by the first N-1 dimension of MATRIX